Lamiez Holworthy: Philanthropy

 She started her own philanthropic foundation, the Lamiez Holworthy Foundation.
 The foundation provides aid for orphanages and safe houses for abused, abandoned HIV infected and affected children.
 The foundation also focusses on funding students from disadvantaged backgrounds with study materials, financial aid and sponsors.

 In October 2021, she was honoured at the South African Heroines Awards for her philanthropic work.

 Personal life

-She is married to South Africa rapper Khuli Chana and is a step mother to Khuli's daughter who he had before their marriage.
+She met rapper Khuli Chana in August 2018 and the couple got married in November 2019.
+They welcomed their first child Leano-Laone Zion Morule on 9 March 2023.